 Itching to know what it is?
 Well, we need to first quickly travel back in time to 6th Century Byzantine.

 Almost the greatest Roman emperor of all time

 Within six years, the entire Roman Empire was struck with bubonic plague.
 5,000 people were being struck dead every day, commerce was disrupted and the enemies of Rome began to take advantage of this moment of extreme weakness.
 Justinian’s bid for the ‘glory of Rome’ was ended.
-And by the time he died in 565AD, the might of Rome had dwindled to a mere 30,000 people, wandering the streets that had once been the homes of a million.
+And by the time he died in 565AD, the might of Rome had dwindled to a mere 30,000 people.

 All because of a dangerous bacterial infection of the lymphatic system...carried on the back of a tiny bug called Siphonaptera, better known as the flea.

 The one word that knocked out Dropbox for 48-hours straight

 Over fifteen hundred years later, another ‘empire’ was facing a miniature crisis.
 Founded in 2007 by two students out of MIT, Dropbox had rapidly grown to become the poster child of consumer file sharing services.

 But on January 10th 2014, Dropbox took a hit that knocked out its services from the Friday night until Sunday afternoon.
 One group immediately claimed to have hacked the service.
 And critics were quick to jump on the bandwagon of bashing Dropbox for once again ‘dropping the ball on data security’.

 Now as entertaining as these attacks are in the media, they would seem a little harsh, until one considers the recent history of Dropbox, and sees that the file hosting company has experienced several ‘issues with security and infrastructure’ over the last few years: